 On 28th October 1898, Walter was one of several children diagnosed with Scarlet Fever and hospitalised as a result.
+George Liberty was another and Bertie Purton possibly a third, but the Doctor could not decide.
 Because of further cases, the school closed for 3 weeks in November, by order of the Medical Officer of Health.
 On 10th January 1899 the Log Book records:

 I hear also that Edith Bunn, Std.
 5, has Fever.
 Her little brother returned from the hospital a little time ago.
 A baby in the same family also has it.
 Unfortunately members of the family were at school yesterday.